- Anti Bullying Policy

 - ensuring that all those named above (i.e. DSLs and Deputy DSLs; Designated Teacher; Headteacher, all staff and regular volunteers) have training appropriate to their roles as set out in statutory guidance or recommended by the Dorset Safeguarding Children Board

 - identifying any concerns early and providing appropriate help to prevent them from escalating, including working with parents/carers and other agencies as appropriate.
-The main point of contact is the SENCO who may refer to a number of systems within school which includes the school ELSA
+The school has an ELSA for early intervention

 - acknowledging and actively promoting that multi-agency working is the best way to promote the welfare of children and protect them from harm

-- taking the right action, in accordance with Dorset Safeguarding Children Board inter-agency safeguarding procedures, if a child discloses or there are indicators of abuse
+- taking the right action, in accordance with the DSCB interagency safeguarding procedures [Pan-Dorset Safeguarding Children Partnership inter-agency safeguarding procedures] as of 1st August 2019, if a child discloses or there are indicators of abuse

 - keeping clear, accurate and contemporaneous safeguarding and child protection records